This section examines how to take a problem, decompose it and design an algorithm to solve it.

 The first step is to break down - decompose - the overall problem into several smaller, more easily solved problems:

-*As user input is used here, a string is valid as they may answer yes/no.
+*As user input is needed here, a string is valid as they may answer yes/no.

 In this example, no constants are used as the only data that doesn’t change is stored in an array.
 Not every algorithm uses constants.